RobotecAI/o3de.org/content/docs/user-guide/interactivity/robotics/simulation-interfaces.md

 - returning to the caller whole cache of entities (when no filter in the query)
 - returning results of Overlap Scene Query (when Bounds where set the query)
-- returning results that matches provided regular expression and/or Bounds (both parameters are provided as part of the `EntityFilters` field)
+- returning results that match provided regular expression and/or Bounds (both parameters are provided as part of the `EntityFilters` field)

 The result is filtered by the regular expression parameter (given in filter string) and the category.